What does a refuge chamber contain, and why are they required?

 Why is a Refuge Chamber Needed?

-In industries such as mining, construction, and chemical manufacturing there is a higher potential for the atmosphere to become contaminated and unsafe.
+The purpose of a refuge station is to keep people safe.
+In industries such as mining, underground construction, and chemical manufacturing there is a higher potential for the atmosphere to become contaminated and unsafe.
 Fires, explosions, rock-falls, flooding and the release of toxic gases are just some of the types of incidents that occur all too often, despite planning and safety precautions.

 In these incidents, it is essential to provide a safe location for staff to escape to, when exiting the area is no longer an option.

-Although personnel may survive an immediate accident, the air can often become soiled with pollutants, smokes and toxins deeming it unbreathable.
+Why?
+Although personnel may survive an immediate accident, the air can often become soiled with pollutants, smokes, and toxins deeming it unbreathable.
+Smoke may be too thick for those underground to see, or the path may be blocked, there are a number of reasons these shelters are used.
 Refuge chambers will help sustain the life of personnel in an area while they wait to be rescued; providing a breathable supply of air, water and communications to the surface – ultimately saving lives.

 How does a Refuge Chamber fit into a Safety and Emergency Response Plan?